Graphic Design Jobs: 2024 Guide

-There are many different career opportunities in the graphic design field for those who enjoy art, technology, and communication.
-Learn more about the earning potential and the job opportunities that await you.
+This article explores the many different career opportunities in the graphic design field for those who enjoy art, technology, and communication.
+Learn more about being a graphic designer, including the salary and job outlook for graphic design jobs.

+The graphic design field offers many job opportunities in a variety of settings.
+You can work as a web designer, illustrator, animator, or product developer and use your graphic design skills to be a creative director, production artist, art director, marketing specialist, or brand designer.

-According to Glassdoor, the average annual salary for graphic designers in the UK is £30,611 [1].
-Graphic designers in London earn an average of 16.4 per cent more than the national average.
-These job titles also find higher than average salaries in London (14.1 per cent more) and Bristol (3.6 per cent more) [2].
-Keep in mind that higher cost of living will attribute to higher salaries.
+According to Glassdoor, the average annual salary for graphic designers in Canada is $53,590 [1].
+The Government of Canada Job Bank projects a good job outlook for graphic designers in certain areas, including Alberta and Quebec through the year 2026 [2].

-Within the field of graphic design, you might choose to work in web and mobile design or in print design and publication.
+Within the graphic design field, you might choose to work in web, mobile, or print design.
 Consider these and several other job options to pursue as a graphic designer.

-As a user interface (UI) designer for web and mobile, you’ll create designs for websites and apps.
-You may work on projects such as app and website design, game interfaces, and landing pages.
-You’ll typically:
+As a user interface (UI) designer for web and mobile, you’ll create designs and work on projects for websites and apps.
+Some duties might include:

 Use technologies to create functional websites.